-The US economy has failed to improve over recent months, and at the same time the Australian economy is slowing due to weakness in Asia.
+Is The Economy Stumbling, Or Is This Business As Usual?.
+The US economy has failed to improve over recent months.
+And at the same time, the Australian economy is slowing due to weakness in Asia.
 This begs the question of whether or not a Recession is just around the corner?
 Investors certainly are starting to panic.

-US Federal Reserve chairwomen Janet Yellen released the Federal Open Market Committee (FOMC) monthly statement on Wednesday, downgrading their view for the US economy.
+US Federal Reserve chairwomen Janet Yellen released the Federal Open Market Committee (FOMC) monthly statement on Wednesday.
+And downgrading their view of the US economy.
 Over the last year, the FOMC has hinted towards a point in time when they would raise Interest Rates, which has caused the US Dollar to rise substantially.
 But the world’s benchmark currency has started falling as it becomes more apparent that an interest rate rise is not likely any time soon.

 Globally, the economic picture is not very rosy.